It Sucks to Be the Chosen One

 - Kyrian in Dark Heart.
 He found out that he was a hero of prophecy destined to destroy the evil god Vraxor, but only after Vraxor's army slaughtered his family and nearly killed him too.
 It's implied that the grief and trauma left him less than fully sane.

 Live Action TV

 - In the ten years of Smallville, Clark never seemed to be happy even for a moment regarding his destiny.

-- By season seven however, she and Faith conclude that being hot chicks with superpowers does take the edge of it.
+- By season seven, however, she and Faith conclude that being hot chicks with superpowers does take the edge off it.

 - Heroes has multiple Chosen Ones across the series and none of them are happy about getting superpowers.
 Well, except one, but he got over it after some laser-guided Deus Angst Machina.
 Joy.

 - In The Sarah Connor Chronicles, John Connor definitely seems to fit this - he and his family are constantly in danger, and he has intermittent bouts of I Just Want to Be Normal, plus at least one possible suicide attempt.